Acts Chapter Eleven

 Acts 11:19

-Now those who had been scattered by the persecution in connection with Stephen traveled as far as Phoenicia, Cyprus and Antioch, telling the message only to Jews.
+Now those who had been scattered because of the persecution which had arisen over Stephen went as far as Phoenicia, Cyprus and Antioch; they spoke God's word, but only to Jews.

 This verse refers back to the events recorded in chapters seven & eight.
 After Stephen was stoned to death, persecution broke out in Jerusalem and many followers of Jesus Christ fled from the city.
 These people took the message to the Jewish people in these other places.
 God used this persecution to get the people out of their "comfort zones" and to spread the gospel.
 They were still stuck on the tradition of God belonging to the Jewish people and so they only shared the message with Jews.